v-jush/azure-docs/articles/iot-edge/quickstart.md

 ---

+# Azure IoT Edge Windows 10 IoTCore ARM32 Preview
+This document is for Azure IoT Edge Windows 10 IoTCore ARM32 Preview, the content is based on the original [iotedge quick start guide](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart) and has been updated to accomodate  Windows IoTCore ARM32 specfic instructions and information.
+If you're working on other Windows platforms, please refer to the original document.

+**Some information relates to prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 # Quickstart: Deploy your first IoT Edge module from the Azure portal to a Windows device

 In this quickstart, use the Azure IoT Edge cloud interface to deploy prebuilt code remotely to an IoT Edge device.
 To accomplish this task, first create and configure a Windows virtual machine to work as an IoT Edge device, then you can deploy a module to it.